-SC.2 and WP.24 are also looking into update and renewal of the joint AGC/AGTC tool on infrastructure parameters has been successfully completed and is available for member States to use to understand the parameters for these networks.
+Joint AGC/AGTC tool on infrastructure parameters has been successfully completed and is available for member States to use to understand the parameters for these networks.
 WP.24 is working to establish an inventory of AGTC lines and related installations in GIS.
 Such an inventory should be set up, if possible, by Oct 2023.